shitij-kpn/FaceDetection/README.md

-#Face Detection App
+# Face Detection App

+## Introduction
-This App uses Clarifai's Face detection API to detect faces in the image provided.
+This App uses Clarifai's Face detection API to detect faces in the image.
+It uses reactjs on the front end with nodeJs and postgreSQL in the back end.